MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-management-service.md

 #### Control user/device policy precedence

 Microsoft Edge policy has the concept of the audience that the policy is meant to apply to, this can be either "User" or "Device".
-In EAC the policy applied via Group Assignment is applied as User Policy, while policy pulled down via [EdgeAdminCenterEnrollmentToken] is applied as Device Policy.
+In Microsoft Edge Management Service the policy applied via Group Assignment is applied as User Policy, while policy pulled down via [EdgeAdminCenterEnrollmentToken] is applied as Device Policy.

 If there's a conflict with policy that User and Device are both trying to set, Device Policy takes precedence over User Policy.
 If you want to give User Policy precendence you can change precedence in [CloudUserPolicyOverridesCloudMachinePolicy] policy.
-You must use Edge Canary 114.0.1823.0.

 > [!IMPORTANT]
 > This policy is highly experimental and will probably change in both name and functionality at any time before General Availability.
 Don't take any dependencies on it and only use it for testing.

 Set the value of [CloudPolicyOverridesPlatformPolicy] under the key `SOFTWARE\Policies\Microsoft\Edge` in either `HKLM` or `HKCU`.
 If the key isn't there you can create it.
-In the following command line example, remember to use your profile ID and restart Microsoft Edge if it's open.
+In the following command line example, remember to use your token ID and restart Microsoft Edge if it's open.

 ```
 reg add HKLM\Software\Policies\Microsoft\Edge /v CloudUserPolicyOverridesCloudMachinePolicy /t REG_ DWORD /d 1